DantSu/Telmi-story-teller/README.md

 Put the content of `TelmiOS_v0.2.3.zip` at the root of the SD card.

-### Run the Miyoo
+### Power on your Miyoo

-Run the Miyoo and the installation will run automatically.
+Insert the SD card in your Miyoo.
+Press the power button and the installation will run automatically.

-Enjoy !!
+**Enjoy !!**

 # Story teller